Benefits of Super Therm® over Poultry Barns

 Point – The heat level must be forced to be maintained well over the heads of the chickens to prevent this from happening.

-Therefore, if you coat the roof with Super Therm®, it will prevent the roof from heating to 150°F or more and causing this re-radiation of heat inside the attic area.
+Therefore, if you coat the roof with Super Therm®, it will prevent the roof from heating to 65°C or more than ambient and causing this re-radiation of heat inside the attic area.
 If you can prevent this “heat load” from happening, then you have reduced the “amount” of heat building up inside the barn.

 Now, simply install a single exhaust fan in the apex of the roof at one end or both to pull the “body heat” out of the barn and the chickens are maintained at a comfortable temperature for growing.